pvcraven/2020-scams/source/fake_prizes/index.rst

 * Fragment senteses
 * Miss spellings

-there are many diferent methods that these scams get a hold of someones information. some informa tion is fished if the reciever visited a sketchy site and used their email adress. in this was the scamers have you email to use as a target for the fake prizes and sometimes they use the users last visit on the sketchy website to claim some trust.
+There are many different methods that these scams get a hold of someone's information.
+Some information is fished if the receiver visited a sketchy site and used their email address. in this was the scammers have your email to use as a target for the fake prizes, and sometimes they use the user's last visit on the sketchy website to claim some trust.

-the emails are also created by a generator that guesses random names and email combinations twenty-four seven and sent to random people with such emails around the world.[#f3]_
+the emails are also created by a generator that guesses random names and email combinations twenty-four seven and sent to random people with such emails around the world. [#f3]_

 The Information
 ---------------

-within the email there a multiple key things that make these scams work.
-They sometimes have their email wich was created to soung like the company they are possing as. if it is walmart, they email may a link to a walmart like page, their phone number, a fake email, and more.
+Within the email, multiple things make these scams work.
+They sometimes have their email, which was created to seem like the company they are posing as.
+If it is Walmart, their email may link to a page similar to the official Walmart page, phone number, a fake email, and more.

-the email also contains information about what the prize is which is usually a huge sum of money, gift cards, and even expensive jewlry or products of the sorts.
-They keep the emails fairy short urging you to read it as people genarally do not like reading long emails.
+The email also contains information about the prize, usually a massive sum of money, gift cards, and even expensive jewelry or products of the sorts.
+They keep the emails fairy short, urging you to read them as people generally do not like reading long emails.

 .. note:: Do not ignore anything that seems
-          suspecious, do an investiagation before clicking a link or provinding information on a website
+          suspicious, do an investigation before clicking a link or providing information on a website

 ***2020 Fake Prizes scams stats*** [#f5]_